Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @figure{/user_guides/boolean_operations/images/boolean_image138.png}

-* The result of *Cut21* operation is not defined as the objects have lower dimension than the tool.
+* The result of *Cut21* operation is not defined as the objects have a lower dimension than the tool.

 @subsection occt_algorithms_9_5 Class BOPAlgo_BOP